India's Water Crisis: Problems, Implications and Permanent Solutions

 Can there be an issue arising from the reduction of water under the ground?

-Drinking water scarcity is still prevailing in almost all the states.
-Tubes that were before immersed in the water were pulled up as well.
-Many places were unable to shift from deeper tubes often referred to as sub-marshall pumps during summer.
-Had to utilize the drinking water for the public use.
+Drinking water scarcity is still prevailing in almost all states.
+Tubes that were previously immersed in the water were pulled up as well.
+Many places were unable to shift from deeper tubes, often referred to as sub-marshall pumps, during the summer.
+Had to utilize the drinking water for public use.
 Pathogenic arsenic is getting dissolved in the water because the water level in the soil is going down.
-Contaminated drinking water is accessed in Murshidabad, Burdwan, Malda, Hooghly, Howrah, North and South 24 Parganas district of West Bengal.
+Contaminated drinking water is accessed in Murshidabad, Burdwan, Malda, Hooghly, Howrah, North and South 24 Parganas districts of West Bengal.
 If the waterfall falls underground, the next generation is bestowed with a crisis.

 2. Pollution of water bodies